rabbitmq/rabbitmq-website/site/stomp.md

 distinct queue created.

-The internal subscription id is a concatenation of the string `temp-queue-` and the temporary queue (so `temp-queue-foo` in this example).
+The internal subscription id is a concatenation of the string `/temp-queue/` and the temporary queue (so `/temp-queue/foo` in this example).
 The subscription id can be used to identify reply messages.
 Reply messages cannot be identified from the `destination` header, which will be different from the value in the `reply-to` header.
-The internal subscription uses auto-ack mode.
+The internal subscription uses auto-ack mode and it cannot be cancelled.

 The `/temp-queue/` destination is ***not*** the name of the destination that the receiving client uses when sending the reply.
 Instead, the